codewithearth/golang_series/README.md

 # golang_series
-This repository contains Golang basic to advance and projects.
+This repository contains Golang, From basic to advance and projects